tariqkhalidbuksh/Python-Ride-App/README.md

-Smart Ride Booking App: OOP Analysis
+🚗 Smart Ride Booking App: OOP Principles in Python

-This repository contains a simple Python console application designed to demonstrate the fundamental principles of Object-Oriented Programming (OOP), including Inheritance, Polymorphism, Encapsulation, and Composition.
+This repository contains a simple Python console application designed to demonstrate the fundamental principles of Object-Oriented Programming (OOP).
+It serves as a clear, concise example of how to implement:

+Inheritance

+Polymorphism

+Encapsulation

+Composition

 The application simulates a basic ride-booking service where fares are calculated based on vehicle type and modified by user-specific discounts.

-Core OOP Concepts Demonstrated
+✨ 🚀 Core OOP Concepts Demonstrated

 1. The Vehicle Hierarchy (Inheritance and Polymorphism)